 Second stage: the magic of home made potting mix

 The potting mix here at Blue Borage is a little like alchemy.
 Worm castings are essential, as is a little bit of native garden soil.
 Well aged leaf mould is another favourite ingredient - except there's never enough leaf mould.
-Otherwise I use the compost made with biodynamic methods, and a small amount of commercial compost.
+Home made biodynamic compost is what makes the potting mix top quality, and I will often line each container with a few twigs and small sticks as a form of hugulkultur on a small scale.

 An example of the borage plants - happiest on their own, with a generous amount of soil to get started in.
 Click to go to the shop and order yours to collect from Titirangi after lockdown is over.